Volunteering at Limmud Festival

-Some people think that the most important thing to say is that contributing to the organisation of Limmud Festival allows you to get a discounted place at the event – this year Yad prices start at only £179.
+Some people think that the most important thing to say is that contributing to the organisation of Limmud Festival allows you to get a discounted place at the event.
 And for others, the selling point of the Yad scheme might be opportunities for personal and professional development – it’s definitely a useful case study in job interviews.

 But while both of those are good reasons to be a Yad, but they don’t quite capture the unique nature of what it means to be involved.

 Limmud Festival is an incredible event and it hardly seems believable that is created by people giving up their money, time and energy to make it happen.
 To put things in perspective, everything that you could possibly come into contact with was the result of someone volunteering.
 From the signs that tell you where to go and the spoons to stir your coffee, all the way to the long list of amazing presenters and the hotels and rooms themselves – it was all made possible by volunteers.
 Everyone from the person who gives you hand gel at dinner to the Chairs of the event are all volunteers, giving their time to make this amazing Festival happen.

 Why?
 Because being involved isn’t about the money, not really.

 It’s about the friends and the memories.
 The camaraderie, the brother/sisterhood and the crazy stories about bizarre situations… often involving mobile furniture.
 Nowhere else can you become such good friends, so quickly with people from all over the world.
 Creating memories, jokes and catchphrases.
 All made possible by the Yad scheme.